 René-Vinicio Sanchez (firstname.lastname@example.org) is the director of GIDTEC.
-He has received the B.S. in Mechanical Engineering in 2004, from the Universidad Politécnica Salesiana (UPS), Ecuador.
-He got his master in management audit quality in 2008 at the UTPL, Ecuador, and the master degree in industrial technologies research in 2012 at the UNED, Spain.
+Received the B.S. in Mechanical Engineering in 2004, from the Universidad Politécnica Salesiana (UPS), Ecuador.
+He got Ph.D. in industrial technologies research in 2017 at the UNED, Spain.
 Currently, he is Professor of the Department of Mechanical Engineering in the UPS.
-His Research interests are in machinery health maintenance, pneumatic and hydraulic systems, artificial intelligence and engineering education.
+His Research interests are in machinery health maintenance, pneumatic and hydraulic systems, artiﬁcial intelligence and engineering education.

 Chuan Li (firstname.lastname@example.org) received his Ph.D. degree from the Chongqing University, China, in 2007.
 He has been successively a Postdoctoral Fellow with the University of Ottawa, Canada, a Research Professor with the Korea University, South Korea, and a Senior Research Associate with the City University of Hong Kong, China.
 He is currently a Professor with the Chongqing Technology and Business University, China, and a Prometeo Researcher with the Universidad Politécnica Salesiana, Ecuador.
 His research interests include machinery healthy maintenance, and intelligent systems.

 Grover Zurita (email@example.com) received his Ph.
 D. degree from Luleå University of Technology, Sweden, in 2001.
 He was a Postdoctoral Fellow at the University of New South Wales, Australia, in 2002.
 Currently, he is a Professor at the Private University of Bolivia, and a Prometeo Researcher at the Universidad Politécnica Salesiana of Ecuador.
 His research interests are machine diagnosis, optimization and control of internal combustion engines.